 7. GOM Player

-GOM Player also ungraded and it has really improved.
+GOM Player also ungraded and it has improved.
 Now it supports all the major file formats, and you support the 360-degree videos.
-It can even download and sync subtitles from opensubtitles.org website.
-It comes with a built-in codec finder that will come handy if you came across a unplayable video format file by downloading the missing codec.
-It is also available for the iOS and Android platform.
-It seems a simple video player when you hear its name.
+It can even download and sync subtitles from the opensubtitles.org website.
+It comes with a built-in codec finder that will come handy if you came across an unplayable video format file by downloading the missing codec.
+It is also available for the iOS and Android platforms.
+It seems like a simple video player when you hear its name.
 But I did use it, my experience was great.
-The overall interface looks elegant and easy to interact, reminded me the KMPlayer.
+The overall interface looks elegant and easy to interact, reminded me of the KMPlayer.

 These video players are available for Windows operating system and are also available for other operating systems as well.